shimadotdev/blog/shimadotdev/content/posts/moviecall-cli-golang-package.md

 +++
-title = 'Exploring Go: Movicall CLI App' description = 'IranRegions is a Laravel package offering comprehensive Iranian province and city data, including geolocation coordinates and calling codes.
-Ideal for Laravel developers, it simplifies the management of location-based information within applications.' date = 2024-06-03 tags = ["Moviecall", "Golang Package", "Learning Golang", "Github"] draft = true
+title = 'Exploring Go: Movicall CLI App' description = 'Movicall started as a learning project to get hands-on experience with Go.
+It is a CLI app designed for searching movies and TV shows by their name.' date = 2024-06-03 tags = ["Moviecall", "Golang Package", "Learning Golang", "Github"] draft = false
 +++